chesslablab/react-board/README.md

 ![Figure 3](/assets/figure_03.png)

 🎉 Well done!
 This example basically displays the components.
 Note that no interaction is implemented in the on click functions yet.
-For further details check out the [demo](https://www.chesslablab.com/) in the [React Chess](https://github.com/chesslablab/react-chess) repository.

 Alternatively, the `SanMovesInline` component can be used to display the chess moves in a single paragraph rather than in a scrollable table which may be more suitable for mobile devices.